ehwest/mdn_qms/Quality_Manual/README.md

 The company has identified the following Quality Objectives.
 These objectives will be reviewed and updated as necessary to meet company goals.

-* Establish and maintain a teamoriented working environment in which each employee accepts responsibility for the development, production, and delivery of high quality goods and services.
+* Establish and maintain a team-oriented working environment in which each employee accepts responsibility for the development, production, and delivery of high quality goods and services.

 * Implement and maintain a Quality System compliant with the Quality System Requirements of the United States Food and Drug Administration (FDA), ISO 13485, European Union, and any other applicable regulatory requirements.